6 Ways to Volunteer With Kids This Holiday Season

-From picking out presents to carefully wrapping each gift and placing it on the hearth, the holidays are a season for giving.
-If we aren’t mindful, though, it’s easy to become more focused on receiving than giving!
-To teach your little ones the joy of sharing—not just getting—try out some of these holiday volunteer ideas for kids.
+From picking out presents to carefully wrapping each gift and placing it on the hearth, gifting has always been a part of the holiday season.
+With a chaotic year mostly behind us, it’s more important than ever to practice generosity and focus on giving rather than receiving.
+To teach your little ones the joy of sharing—not just getting—try out some of these pandemic-friendly holiday volunteer ideas for kids.

 1. Donate Clothes and Toys

 Explain to your kids that many families can’t afford presents and that they can make a difference by giving away just a few of their less-loved toys.
 If they seem hesitant, try framing it in terms of “making room” for new ones or “sharing” them with friends in need.

 You can also amp up the fun by turning donating into a family extravaganza: sip hot cocoa and listen to cheerful holiday tunes while driving to drop off your clothing and toy donations.

 To take it one step further, organize a canned food drive for a local food bank.
 This is a wonderful way to make a difference and get your community involved, whether you work with your children’s school, your office or your place of worship to hold the drive.
+These drives are still possible this year with social distancing!
 You’ll be demonstrating to your little ones how important it is to give back—not only from your own used items but from your paycheck, too.

 Beyond physical donations, one of the best ways to volunteer with kids over the holidays is to give of your time.
 You don’t have to find an official charity event, either!
-There are plenty of informal opportunities right there in your day-to-day life:
+There are plenty of informal opportunities in your day-to-day life that are still COVID-19 safe:

 - Shovel snow, rake leaves or take out the trash for a neighbor.